githubtraining/innersource-theory/docs/lens_2_dev_enablement.md

 ### Creating house rules with contributing guidelines

 Every good host has house rules for their guests.
 This creates an organized environment while protecting the host's property.
-It takes the guessing game out of the equation for each guest on if you need to remove your shoes, hang up your coat, or use the second bathroom done the hall.
+It takes the guessing game out of the equation for each guest on if you need to remove your shoes, hang up your coat, or use the second bathroom down the hall.

 This also helps inform guests of any quirks to the home.
 For example, hot and cold issues for the shower, loose door knobs, or how to change songs on the stereo.